egeozin/Game-of-Life/README.md

-Conway's Game of Life Interpretation for 6.170 Software Studio class at MIT, 2016.
+Another interpretation of Conway's Game of Life.
 Ege Ozgirin

 	This project is designed with: